yanitdm18/hotgirl-jeopardy/README.md

 ### Question Display:

 - **Pop-up/Modal Design (Flexbox):**
-  - A colorful,sparkly pop-up for showing questions, all arranged with Flexbox.
+  - A colorful,y pop-up for showing questions, all arranged with Flexbox.
   - Easy-to-read font and a baby pink background and a hot pink  border, thanks to Flexbox.

 - **Player Input Field (Flexbox):**
   - A friendly input field for your answers, decked out with Flexbox.
   - Maybe a little indicator for correct/incorrect answers

-### Jeopardy Music:

-- **Play Button (Flexbox):**
-  - A standout play button for your Jeopardy music, styled with Flexbox.
-  - Throw in a little animation when the music kicks in.

-- **Volume Control (Flexbox):**
-  - a volume control styled with Flexbox.
-  - Adjust that music to your liking.

 ### Responsive Design: